Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Conclusions

 Moreover, the use of the symmetry generators $G$ as alternative Hamiltonians with transformed times $\tau$ is still an open question, though some special cases have been suggested in the literature, for example, for the magnetic monopole~\cite{Jackiw:80} and the magnetic vortex~\cite{Jackiw:90}.
 In Ref.~\cite{CQM_Tada-2018}, the roles played by the generators $H$, $R$, and $S'$ is considered within a CFT-inspired sine-square deformation, with an interpretation that can be further reexamined within our generalized framework.
 In addition, the Niederer-Takagi time transformation~\cite{HO-Schr_Niederer-1973, time-transf_Takagi-1990, time-transf_Takagi-1991a, time-transf_Takagi-1991b} involved in the elliptic generators has been used in the physics of cold atoms~\cite{Castin_2004,Wamba_2016}.
 However, the interpretation of the time variable is a subtle notion that finds a more natural context in general-relativistic applications, as has been suggested for matrix models~\cite{Strominger_CQM-matrix-2004}.
 This interpretation has been partly implemented for the dynamics of harmonic-oscillator-type Unruh-DeWitt detectors in curved spacetimes~\cite{UDW-detect_Hotta_2020}.
 More generally, this is an issue of relevance in the near-horizon version of CQM for black hole thermodynamics~\cite{Cam:BHT} and causal diamonds~\cite{Arzano-1,Arzano-2,martinetti-1, martinetti-2, su-ralph-1, su-ralph-2, light-cone, jacobson,Houston_OQS-diamond,RCKF}, which deserves further investigation.

 Finally, the current presentation has been limited to the weak-coupling regime of CQM, as described in Sec.~\ref{sec:intro}.
-An extension of this framework to the strong coupling regime, with additional implications for renormalization and quantum anomalies, is in progress, and will be reported elsewhere.

-\acknowledgments{} This material is based upon work supported by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0017 (C.R.O., A.C., and P.L.D.).
+An extension of this framework to the strong coupling regime, with additional implications for renormalization and quantum anomalies, is in progress, and will be reported elsewhere. \acknowledgments{} This material is based upon work supported by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0017 (C.R.O., A.C., and P.L.D.).
+C.R.O. was partially supported by the Army Research Office (ARO), grant W911NF-23-1-0202.
 H.E.C. acknowledges support by the University of San Francisco Faculty Development Fund.

+This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and AIP Publishing.
+This article appeared in H. E. Camblong, A. Chakraborty, P. Lopez Duque, C. R. Ordóñez; Spectral properties of the symmetry generators of conformal quantum mechanics: A path-integral approach.
+J. Math.
+Phys.
+1 September 2023; 64 (9): 092302, and may be found at \url{https://doi.org/10.1063/5.0150349}.